Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Iosif Bena, Emil Martinec, Rodolfo Russo and David Turton for helpful discussions.
+We would like to thank Iosif Bena, Stefano Giusto, Emil Martinec, Rodolfo Russo and David Turton for helpful discussions and Stefano Giusto and Rodolfo Russo for carefully checking many of our computations (and finding several transcription errors).
 The work of NW is supported in part by the DOE grant DE-SC0011687.
 The work of BG, AH and NW is supported in part by the ERC Grant 787320 - QBH Structure.